AllyTally/cyf-console/README.md

 cool console, myan..

-!! if you encounter any issues, my discord is `Ally 🍦#1540` !!
+!! if you encounter any issues, join the unitale server !!

 press `` ` `` or `f10` to open the console